There are a few factors that need to be considered when you’re planning to publish research, including:

 The Copyright Agency is the body that collects the remuneration from educational institutions and government departments for the copying and communication of published material.
 It is then responsible for distributing money to copyright owners whose works are copied, but only if they are members of the Copyright Agency.
 You can find out more about membership by visiting the Copyright Agency website.

 There are copyright collecting societies for all kinds of copyright materials.
-More information about Australian copyright collecting societies for music, lyrics, sound recordings, music videos, visual arts, film and literature can be found on the Arts law centre of Australia’s information sheet on copyright collecting societies.
+More information about Australian copyright collecting societies for music, lyrics, sound recordings, music videos, visual arts, film and literature can be found on the Australian Copyright Council Information Sheet on Copyright Collecting Societies.

 You may be considered a publisher if you make copyright works publicly available through managing a website, editing a journal or issuing conference proceedings.
 If you are responsible for making works publicly available, you should consider issues of copyright and moral rights in the works you publish.